The FAA gives Boeing 90 days to fix quality control issues. Critics say they run deep

 The panel's report, published Monday, found "a disconnect" with respect to safety between Boeing's management and the rest of the organization, and said that employees may be reluctant to raise concerns because they fear retaliation.

-Some of Boeing critics are glad to see the FAA take a harder line with the plane-maker.
+Some of Boeing's critics are glad to see the FAA take a harder line with the plane-maker.

 "They can't even put bolts in," said Michael Stumo, the father of Samya Stumo, who died in a Max crash in 2019.
 Stumo has heard promises about quality and safety from Boeing's leaders before, and he doesn't trust them.